arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 END_IF;
 ```

 The server Opta™ device's task runs a simple counter and resets whenever the counter reaches `2750`.
-You can use `Download PLC code` or press `F7` to begin the main code compilation and upload to the Opta™.
+You can use `Download PLC code` or press `F7` to begin the main code compilation and upload to Opta™.
 If the process is successful, you will have a similar result as shown in the following image.

 ![Arduino PLC IDE - Opta™ Slave Main Code](assets/opta_plcide_server_mainCode.svg)